jonfernq/SimpleERP/README.md

 [IT infrastructure and support](https://github.com/jonfernq/SimpleERP/tree/main/IT-Infrastructure-Support): This subsystem is responsible for managing the IT infrastructure and support, including hardware, software, and network management.

 [Compliance management](https://github.com/jonfernq/SimpleERP/tree/main/Compliance-Management): This subsystem is responsible for managing compliance with laws and regulations, including health and safety, data protection, and environmental regulations.

+### User Interfaces, API's and Reports

+Initially, two simple user interfaces or data input modes with data validation exist: 1.
+CSV file, and 2.
+Command Line Interface (CLI).
+Additional more sophisticated user interfaces in React.js and Pynecone (Python-React,js) are planned after this.

+API's are provided which are fed business transactions via CSV files as input data.
+As output data, system reports and dashboard graphics are rendered to output files (and D3.js for browser graphics).

 ### Utilities